OmikroPersei/Decentralized-Storage-System/README.md

 # Decentralized Storage System
 This project aims to develop a decentralized storage system using C and C++, providing a basic framework for distributed data storage across multiple nodes.
 The system utilizes hashing principles for data distribution and retrieval.

+# Implementation

+The project will be implemented using C and C++, allowing for flexibility and performance in building the decentralized storage system.

 # Objective

 The main objective of this project is to create a decentralized storage mechanism that ensures data availability and accessibility while distributing it across a network of nodes.
 By utilizing efficient hashing techniques, it aims to provide a scalable and reliable storage infrastructure.